LLM in European Law

 This course will examine the impact of International and European law on, firstly, the structure of media markets and, secondly, the content of media services.
 The course will start with a discussion of the nature of the media, the media 'value chain', and the relationship between media freedom, freedom of expression and other human rights.
 It will examine the various international organisations competent in the media field and the regulatory strategies that are being adopted to deal with media convergence and globalisation.
 In relation to structural matters, consideration will be given to consolidation of media ownership and state funding of the media, in particular public service broadcasting.
 In relation to content controls, the course will examine attempts to create a more equitable flow of media content and concerns over 'media imperialism', the regulatory problems posed by pornography and hate speech and the balance to be struck between freedom of the media and privacy.

-- European Law Moot Court (20 credits)
+- EU Immigration and Asylum Law (20 credits)

 - The Integrity of the EU's Internal Market (20 credits)

 This course examines different legal dimensions of the EUżs internal market through the thematic lens of "integrity".
 For example, are the four freedoms of the market converging, diverging or, as emphasised through the process of Brexit negotiations, legally "indivisible"?
 How is the integrity of the internal market preserved in the negotiating and functioning of trade agreements, especially within the framework of the EEA?
 Has the right balance between legislative market-making and judicial market-making been achieved?
 How well does the specific legal template of the internal market accommodate broader legal objectives, such as the realisation of EU citizenship or the progression of the European Pillar of Social Rights?